babangsund/react-jsontree-editor/README.md

 # react-jsontree-editor

-A JSON tree editor built with React
+A JSON tree dnd editor built with React

 ## Installation